-After a postgraduate degree in International Trade and Economic Integration from UCD, he was appointed Economic Advisor and subsequently Chief Economist to the Irish Farmers' Association.
+After a postgraduate degree in International Trade and Economic Integration from UCD, Dukes was appointed Economic Advisor and subsequently Chief Economist to the Irish Farmers' Association (IFA).
 In 1973, he became Director of the IFA's Brussels office.

 From 1977 to 1980, he was an Advisor in the cabinet of Commissioner Richard Burke, dealing with Consumer Affairs, Aviation Policy and Relations with the European Parliament.